 Go is a statically typed, compiled programming language designed at Google.
 It is a popular language for web development and is known for its simplicity, performance, and reliability.
-In this article, we will be exploring Go’s built-in control structures: for
+In this article, we will be exploring Go’s built-in control structures: for, if, and switch.

 The IF statement